c0r73x/neotags.nvim/README.md

 I wrote this because I didn't like that my vim froze when opening large projects.

+## Requirements

+neotags requires Neovim with if\_python3.
+If `:echo has("python3")` returns `1`, then you're done; otherwise, see below.

+You can enable Python3 interface with pip:

+    pip3 install neovim

+You also need psutil for Python3:

+    pip3 install psutil

 ## Options

 | Option | Description | Default |